mindspore-lab/mindone/examples/stable_diffusion_v2/controlnet.md

 - `sampling_steps`: Number of sampling steps.
 - `n_iter`: Number of iterations or trials.
 - `n_samples`: How many samples to produce for each given prompt in an iteration.
 A.k.a. batch size.
+- `controlnet_mode`: Control mode for controlnet, should be in [canny, segmentation]

 ### Results
 Generated images will be saved in `stable_diffusion_v2/inference/output/samples` by default.